Kinshu-Learner/TextUtils-PC/README.md

 ![Light](/Screenshots/lightmode1.png)

-**Feel free to contribute to this project by adding *new functionalities or* making changes to existing functionalities :D**
+**Feel free to contribute to this project by adding *new functionalities or* making changes to existing functionalities 😄**

+## License

+ImageAI is released under the [MIT License](LICENSE), granting you the freedom to use, modify, and distribute the software.